Favorite Session Locations in Charlottesville

 Your family is unique, so the last thing we want is a cookie-cutter shoot.
 I like locations that allow lots of options and place to round out the experience.

 These locations all provide areas of open shade that make shooting at relatively any time of day a possibility.
-This is a big one for me because while I would love to shoot in the "golden hour" every time (the 1-2 hour window of magical glowy light before sunset), this is rarely a possibility for families with young kids.
+This is a big one for me because while I would love to shoot in the "golden hour" every time (the 1-2 hour window of magical glowy light before sunset), it’s not always possible, especially with young kids.

 I like to think that families appreciate my flexibility and understanding from a parents' perspective.
 The golden hour often doubles as the witching hour for kids under 4 who typically are eating dinner, getting tired, and going to bed around that time.
 I choose locations that allow me to confidently create beautiful images, no matter what time of day.